lubaochuan/reach/index.md

 ---
+layout: default
 title: Welcome
 ---

-# FAQs

 ### What is Reach?

 Reach is a project designed to assist students enrolled in [SBU's]() Applied Software Engineering courses.
 As software applications become more catered to Web and mobile to accommodate user needs, creating a business-level application becomes increasingly advanced, typically faster than academic instutions can integrate into their coursework.
 This creates an intense learning curve for those who have never created a business-level application, where concepts learned in the classroom are applied in a hybrid academic and industry setting.

 The solution is Reach, a way to **bridge the gap between industry and academia** by providing resources on *how* to create a full-scale web or mobile application.
-Anyone can read documentation or books or watch videos, but if students are not told how and why different technologies work together, they will be overwhelmed.
+Anyone can read documentation or books or watch videos, but if students are not told how and why different technologies work together, they may be overwhelmed.

 ### How does it work?